salilab/imp/doc/developer_guide.md

 allowing a new commit, and can also be checked yourself in new code by running [check_standards.py](#devguide_check_standards).

+### Compatibility ### (devguide_compatibility}

+You should try to make sure your code is compatible with as wide a range of build and run environments as possible.
+To this end,
+- don't use Python modules that aren't available in Python 2.6 (the oldest version of Python supported by IMP).
+For example, avoid `argparse` (use `optparse` instead).
+- try to write Python code that also works in Python 3 (IMP doesn't *yet* support Python 3, but it will - and we will do that with one codebase that works everywhere, rather than having a separate Python 3 version).
+Most obviously, in Python 3, `print` is a function, not a statement.
+So write `print("foo")` rather than `print "foo"` - the former works in Python 2 too.
+To catch this quickly, add `from __future__ import print_function` at the very top of your Python modules.
+- if you must use an external C++ library, it needs to have a very permissive open source license (such as BSD or LGPL - not GPL) and note that this will reduce the number of potential users of your code (since it's another dependency to find).
+- try to avoid Linux- or Mac-centric coding that won't work on Windows.
+For example, use `os.path.join` to join paths in Python, rather than adding the '/' character.
+Write utility scripts in Python (which is available on Windows, since the rest of IMP requires it) not as shell scripts, Perl scripts, etc.

 ### Indentation ### {#devguide_indentation}

 All C++ headers and code should be indented with 2-space indents.
 Do not use